 |Louis Vuitton Speedy Bandoulière 25||₩2,060,000 ($1,833.43 USD)||¥146,300 ($1,328.25 USD)||1800,00€ ($2,127.51 USD)||$1650.00 USD|

-As you can see in the table above, Louis Vuitton prices are significantly higher in South Korea than in other markets.
+As you can see in the table above, Louis Vuitton prices are significantly higher in South Korea than in other markets in 2021, and the prices have increased since then.
 Keep in mind also that in many countries like South Korea, taxes are included — currently, VAT in South Korea is 10% — whereas in the United States, taxes are not inclusive in the displayed price and can vary from state-to-state.
-Prices in France and the rest of the European Union also includes their VAT in the affixed price.
+Prices in France and the rest of the European Union also includes their VAT in the affixed price which can be partially refunded at the airport upon departure.

 The Pre-Loved Market in South Korea